History of geodesy: Geodesy and mathematics

 In 1810, after reading Gauss's work, Pierre-Simon Laplace, after proving the central limit theorem, used it to give a large sample justification for the method of least squares and the normal distribution.
 In 1822, Gauss was able to state that the least-squares approach to regression analysis is optimal in the sense that in a linear model where the errors have a mean of zero, are uncorrelated, and have equal variances, the best linear unbiased estimator of the coefficients is the least-squares estimator.
 This result is known as the Gauss–Markov theorem.

-The publication in 1838 of Friedrich Wilhelm Bessel’s Gradmessung in Ostpreussen marked a new era in the science of geodesy.
+The publication in 1838 of Friedrich Wilhelm Bessel's Gradmessung in Ostpreußen marked a new era in the science of geodesy.
 Here was found the method of least squares applied to the calculation of a network of triangles and the reduction of the observations generally.
 The systematic manner in which all the observations were taken with the view of securing final results of extreme accuracy was admirable.
 Bessel was also the first scientist who realised the effect later called personal equation, that several simultaneously observing persons determine slightly different values, especially recording the transition time of stars.

 Most of the relevant theories were then derived by the German geodesist Friedrich Robert Helmert in his famous books Die mathematischen und physikalischen Theorien der höheren Geodäsie, Volumes 1 & 2 (1880 & 1884, resp.).
 Helmert also derived the first global ellipsoid in 1906 with an accuracy of 100 meters (0.002 percent of the Earth's radii).
 The US geodesist Hayford derived a global ellipsoid in ~1910, based on intercontinental isostasy and an accuracy of 200 m.
 It was adopted by the IUGG as "international ellipsoid 1924".